 In the above example, you may not wish for your year-end to end on 31 July.
 If this is the case, you or your accountant can file a form online with Companies House to change the year-end date to a different date for your annual contractor accounts.

 A UK contractor will prepare and file their annual contracting accounts on an annual basis.
-As part of this, they will report their company financial information (UK) and results to the UK authorities.
-What’s more, the business will file the documents with the authorities on an annual basis.
-As a general rule, Companies House annual accounts (UK) cannot cover a period which is longer than 18 months.
+As part of this, they’ll report their company financial information (UK) and results to the UK authorities.
+What’s more, the business will file the documents with the authorities annually.
+As a general rule, Companies House annual accounts (UK) can’t cover a period which is longer than 18 months.
 Therefore, the latest date you can change your year-end to in this example will be 31 December 2024.

 Contractor accounts -be organised

-A good aim for any small business will be to appoint an accountant from the outset.
+A good aim for any small business is to appoint an accountant from the outset.
 There are many out there to choose from.
-However, it is important to look around and choose a good accountant when it comes to preparing company accounts for your business and looking after your affairs in general.
+However, it’s important to look around and choose a good accountant when it comes to preparing company accounts for your business and looking after your affairs in general.
 Your accountant will look after and file online your Companies House annual report and Ltd accounts.
-This will include the completion of your annual accounts and other tasks.
+This’ll include the completion of your annual accounts and other tasks.
 This includes the annual accounts preparation, along with statutory ltd company accounts filing.
 Most importantly, your accountant will also advise you accordingly throughout the year.

-If you like to be organised, there is something else to consider when you have your own company.
+If you like to be organised, there’s something else to consider when you have your own company.
 Basically, you should be aware of the various filing dates for your business.
 These various dates will include: